a-ads/blog/content/blog/advanced-tracking-with-peerclick.md

 PeerClick offers an incredible life-time Free Plan which includes 100,000 clicks per month and has no time limits!.

-Use Promo code "A-ADS" and get $50 on your balance!
+Use Promo code "AADS" and get $50 on your balance!

 [GET BONUS ](https://trk.peerclick.com/15GjdS?manager=vp&source=A-ADS&promo=A-ADS&language=en)